openshift/openshift-origin-design/designs/administrator/olm/global-operator-all-namespace-operands/index.md

 - A namespace column is added to the table to identity the operands’ namespace.

 ![Global operator operands 2](img/1-3-global-allOffy.png)
-- When the radio is changed to “current namespace only,” only operand instances in the selected namespace in the project selector are shown (in this example there happen to not be any.)
+- When the radio is changed to “current namespace only,” only operand instances in the selected namespace in the project selector are shown (in this example there happens to not be any.)
 - The info inline alert would not appear.
 - The namespace column would not appear in the table.